Steps: up to 3

 "Expert mode" is particularly popular with our forensic users and developers, as it lets you see every file stored in an iTunes backup.
 You can drag them out to your computer, or right-click and edit or replace them.

 You might be surprised, but it's possible to recover deleted files and data from iTunes backups.
 There are two techniques for this.
 The first is obvious: if the backup was taken prior to the data being deleted, you can simply extract the data you need using the steps we laid out above in viewing an iTunes backup.

 The second technique is really cool, and lets iPhone Backup Extractor recover data that was deleted before the backup was taken.
-To quote from our knowledge-base:

 iOS devices don't regularly purge deleted data from their database files, so it is often possible to recover deleted data, even from before a backup was taken.
 This works particularly well for iMessage, SMS, WhatsApp, note and contact data.
 (By extracting the SQLite databases from your backup in Expert mode, and opening them in Notepad, you should see fragments of any data that has been deleted.)

 Reincubate iPhone Backup Extractor has a sophisticated version of this technology integrated with it, saving the need for any forensic recovery process.
 Our implementation outperforms all of the dedicated SQLite recovery tools we've benchmarked it against.

 If you'd like to see some data on just how effective iPhone Backup Extractor's undeletion capabilities are, check out our benchmark against the leading forensics tools.
 Hint: we thrash them.